mrlonis/maven-spotless-hooks/README.md

 This is **NOT** optional.
 Failure to do this, and messing up the line endings for `*.cmd` or the `mvnw` script files will cause issues with users on Windows and Mac.
 Mac cannot run `mvnw` if the line endings are `crlf`, and Windows cannot run `*.cmd*` if the line endings are not `crlf`.

 ### Basic Plugin Setup

+Below is a full-fat `spotless` configuration, configuring many file types, including `Java`, `XML`, `JSON`, `YAML`, `HTML`, `Markdown`, and `SQL`.
+This is a recommended configuration for most projects.
+You can remove the sections that you do not need.
+It is recommended to add everything **BUT** the `java` section to start with.
+Get that working in your local development workflow and your CI/CD.
+Merge those changes to your main branch.
+Then, add the `java` section to the `spotless` configuration.
+This will allow you to get the formatting on the Java files without having to setup the overall configuration and process in one go, reducing the burden on code reviewers and limiting the blast radius of merge conflicts on your most important files; Java files.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>